Bertelsmann Stiftung Launches Transformation Index / How To Halt Democracy Erosion

-data-text="Bertelsmann Stiftung launches Transformation Index / How to halt democracy erosion" data-link=" Stiftung launches Transformation Index / How to halt democracy erosion" class="whatsapp">Shar The quality of democracy in developing and transformation countries has been in steady decline over the past 20 years.
-The latest findings of the Transformation Index of the Bertelsmann Stiftung, now in its tenth edition, show that out of 137 countries surveyed, only 63 remain democracies, while a majority are classified as autocracies.
-However, there is reason for hope.
-The examples of the transformation countries Brazil and Po-land, where voters have rebuffed authoritarian trends, show the potential for reversing democratic erosion.

-GTERSLOH, GERMANY - Newsaktuell - 19 March 2024 - In the early years of the BTI, almost 20 years ago, democracies around the world faced much less pressure.
+(MENAFN- Media OutReach Newswire) GÜTERSLOH, GERMANY - Newsaktuell - 19 March 2024 - In the early years of the BTI, almost 20 years ago, democracies around the world faced much less pressure.
 Today, almost a third of the 137 countries surveyed by the BTI show the lowest level of political participation opportunities ever recorded by the BTI.
 In the last two years alone, elections in 25 countries were less free and fair, while assembly and association rights in 32 states have been increasingly curtailed and the freedom of expression in 39 countries has faced tightened controls.
-This gradual erosion of democracy can provide a pathway for the establishment of authoritarian rule, a trend exemplified by the cases of Bangladesh, Mozambique and Trkiye.
+This gradual erosion of democracy can provide a pathway for the establishment of authoritarian rule, a trend exemplified by the cases of Bangladesh, Mozambique and Türkiye.

 Nonetheless, there are still democracies able to withstand the pressure.
 The Baltic States as well as Taiwan, South Korea, Costa Rica, Chile and Uruguay demonstrate how successful transformation can be achieved.
 Firmly anchored in the rule of law, governance in these states emphasizes strategic prioritization, participatory processes and inclusion.
 It thus delivers strong outcomes in the areas of education, health care, infrastructure and living standards which, in turn, strengthen democracy on the whole.